akyoto/q/docs/readme.md

 ### How do I use it for scripting?

 The compiler is actually so fast that it's possible to compile an entire script within microseconds.
-Create a new file...

 ```q
 #!/usr/bin/env q